Skip to main content

 At $3-5M, the founder is the bottleneck.
 There are more opportunities than one person can handle.
 But hiring sales reps who can sell as effectively as the founder requires a documented sales process, objection handling scripts, and sales enablement materials that do not exist yet.

 The fix: Document your sales process before your first sales hire.
 Record your best discovery calls.
 Write down the 10 most common objections and how you handle them.
-This takes a weekend, and it turns a founder's instincts into a repeatable system.
+This takes a weekend, and it turns a founder's instincts into a repeatable B2B growth system.

 2. Informal Processes Collapse